jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

+success of Cobalt Strike abuse means the pirated tools popularity is actually growinga trend that will almost certainly continue through 2021\.
+Whats happening?
-success of Cobalt Strike abuse means the pirated tools popularity is actually growinga trend that will almost certainly continue through 2021\.Organizations need to adopt new defensive tools that can counter this growing threat.Whats happening?Cobalt Strike is proliferating Although in use for more than a decade, the number of Cobalt Strike\-enabled attacks reportedly increased by 163% between 2019 and 2020\.29 The emergence of pirated Cobalt Strike being abused as a preeminent commodity alternative to malware has occurred for numerous reasons.In addition to being increasingly accessible, recent Cobalt Strike versions are more customizable than previous versions.
+Cobalt Strike is proliferating
+Although in use for more than a decade, the number of Cobalt Strike\-enabled attacks reportedly increased by 163% between 2019 and 2020\.29 The emergence of pirated Cobalt Strike being abused as a preeminent commodity alternative to malware has occurred for numerous reasons.
+In addition to being increasingly accessible, recent Cobalt Strike versions are more customizable than previous versions.
 As Accenture CTI observed